coinbase-samples/retail-explorer-js/README.md

-Built with [Next.js](https://nextjs.org/), Coin Auth is a reference implementation app showing how to connect Coinbase users to a third party app using OAuth2.0.
+Built with [Next.js](https://nextjs.org/), Coin Auth is a reference implementation app showing how to connect Coinbase users to a third party app using OAuth 2.0.
 Once connected Coin Auth offers advanced trading, sending and receiving of crypto assets.

 ## Getting Started